 Bojo River Cruise

 We received an orientation before we started the actual tour.
-Bojo actually means springs, locally known as “tubod”.
+According to our guide, Bojo actually means springs, locally known as “tubod”.
 These springs are contributory to the aquamarine river.

 Bojo River is saline at high tide due to the intruding seawater.
 This makes the riverbank an ideal ecosystem for mangroves and plankton, and at the same time, a nesting sanctuary for mothering fishes.